roylee0704/hello-k8/services/README.md

 This experiment will be conducted over 3 types of services offered in k8s:

-- ClusterIP.
+- **Service: ClusterIP**.
 Default service.
 It only provides east-west communication among pods across nodes/ec2 in the cluster.
-- LoadBalancer.
+- **Service: LoadBalancer**.
 An abstraction of `NodePort` that hides node-port ranges `:30000` to`:32767` with `port:80`.
 Lives outside of node/ec2 cluster.
-- NodePort.
+- **Service: NodePort**.
 The simplest/cheapest way to establish north-south communication.

 tips: Due to volatility of IP address in Pods (they died), port is being used as the sole bridge for communication.